 Occasionally, you may choose to use cooked shallots in place of onions in a recipe.
 Remember to triple the amount of shallots, and keep in mind that the final results will be a bit sweeter and more mild.
 You’re good to go!

-Shallots are also the perfect addition to just about any pasta dish!
+These purple gems are also the perfect addition to just about any pasta dish!
 Try them in my roasted pepper pasta sauce, or in a batch of classic Italian meatballs.
 And don’t forget to add them to chicken marsala – their flavor balances amazingly well with the dry marsala wine.